 Price & Configurations

-Both of these computers are not inexpensive for what you get.
+Neither of these computers are cheap.
 In both cases, you can find alternatives such as the excellent Dell XPS 13 or Samsung Chromebook Pro.
-What you are paying for with both the MacBook Pro and Pixelbook is the premium design, brand name, and exclusive features.
+With both the MacBook Pro and Pixelbook, you pay for the premium design, brand name, and exclusive features.

-The lowest-priced MacBook Pro is the $1,300 non-Touch Bar 13.3-inch version with 128GB of SSD storage.
-The entry-level configuration of the Pixelbook starts at $1,000 and comes with 128GB of SSD storage.
-Both laptops at that price utilize the Intel Core 7th-gen i5 CPU and come with 8GB of RAM.
+The lowest-priced MacBook Pro is the $1,299 13.3-inch version with 128GB of SSD storage.
+The entry-level configuration of the Pixelbook starts at $999 and comes with 128GB of SSD storage.
+But while the Pixelbook has a 7th-generation Intel Core i5 CPU, the MacBook Pro uses newer 8th-generation chips.
+Both come with 8GB of RAM.

 The Pixelbook is an impressive attempt by Google to show the world that it’s serious about Chromebooks.
 Everything from the build quality and the display to the details of the keyboard have been meticulously designed to please.

-But despite the fact that Chrome OS has come a long way from where it was (and that Apple stumbled on the launch of the Touch Bar), the MacBook Pro is a much less limited computing experience — especially for only $200 more.
-So as long we’re talking about the non-Touch Bar model of the 13-inch MacBook Pro, it’s going to get our vote.
+But despite the fact that Chrome OS has come a long way from where it was (and that Apple stumbled on the launch of the Touch Bar), the MacBook Pro is a much less limited computing experience.
+That means it’s going to get our vote.